louarn-rous/conlang/README.md

 Determiner - Noun - Adjective
 Subject - (Catenative verb) - Verb - (Adverb) - (Object)

+Note that this is subject to some variation.

 When a phrase contains a catenative verb in addition to a regular verb, the former is conjugated while the latter remains in its infinitive/root/unconjugated form.

 ## Braille